End Times (Breaking Bad): Production

 On the Breaking Bad Insider Podcast, director Vince Gilligan reveals that the crew faced time constraints during this episode's production.
 Consequently, Gilligan decided during filming to cut a scripted scene wherein Walt and Jesse formulate a plan to kill Gus.
 In addition, the episode was filmed concurrently with the following episode, "Face Off", in order to save time.

 "End Times" is the only episode in the series that Gilligan directed without having written.

 Reception

-The episode received critical acclaim and it is regarded as one of Season 4's best episodes.
-Critics praised Aaron Paul's performance, the ending with Walt and Gus and the revelation in the episode that Brock is poisoned.
 Seth Amitin of IGN gave the episode a 9 out of 10.